Protect Your Gums to Save Your Smile

 According to a recent research done by the NIH (National Institutes of Health), approximately half of U.S. adults aged 30 years or older and 70% of adults 65 and older, are dealing with some form of periodontal disease.
 It is a staggering statistic but what is even more surprising is that many people are not even aware of their condition.
 Those impacted usually have inflamed tissues around their teeth.
 The advanced stage of the disease is called periodontitis, where the inflammation can become more severe and lead to loss of bone and teeth, tissue damage - and contribute to other diseases throughout the entire body such as diabetes and heart disease.

 We screen our patients for periodontal disease during every routine exam.
-If found, we will determine the stage of its progression - gingivitis (mild), periodontitis (moderate) or advanced peridontitis (severe).
+If found, we will determine the stage of its progression - gingivitis (mild), periodontitis (moderate) or advanced periodontitis (severe).
 The first step in treating gum disease is called “deep cleaning” or “scaling and root planning” followed by periodic (usually every 3 months) periodontal cleaning treatments.
 Our dental hygienists are highly trained to perform these procedures at our practice.
 For those in the severe category – a more complex periodontal procedures may need to be recommended at one of our partner periodontist specialists.

 Scaling and Root Planing

 As noted earlier, periodontal or gum disease is an inflammatory condition of the tissues that surround and support the teeth which is prevalent in adults and is a major cause of tooth loss.
 It is typically asymptomatic and many patients are not aware they have this condition.
-Gum disease is caused by plaque and calculus deposits on the teeth that harbor bacteria, and lead to eventual bone and tooth loss.
+Gum disease is caused by plaque and tartar deposits on the teeth that harbor bacteria, and lead to eventual bone and tooth loss.
 Newer research has linked periodontal disease with systemic conditions, such as diabetes mellitus, heart disease, stroke, Alzheimer’s disease, pregnancy complications and low birth weight, etc.

 Signs of periodontal disease include tender, red and swollen gums that bleed easily, bad breath and bad taste, teeth that have shifted position, and in more advanced cases - teeth that are loose.
 Scaling and root planing is the first line of treatment for periodontal disease.
 It is a non-surgical approach that removes excessive calculus and bacterial deposits below the gum line.
 It is usually done in 2 visits, under local anesthesia using hand and ultrasonic power cleaners.
 More advanced cases may need surgical treatment in addition to scaling and root planing.
 Gum disease and bone loss are irreversible – this “deep cleaning” treatment is designed to control and maintain the condition but will not reverse the damage that has already occurred.